0xc000022070/zen-browser-flake/.github/README.md

 # Zen Browser

-Originally from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake) deleted and re-made repo for discoverability as "GitHub does not like to show forks in the search".

-This is a flake for the Zen browser.
+This is a nix flake for the Zen browser.

 ## Features

 - Linux support
-- Available for x86_64 and aarch64
+- Available for _x86_64_ and _aarch64_
-- Both **twilight** and **beta** versions are available
+- Support for _twilight_ and _beta_
+- Policies can be modified via Home Manager and unwrapped package override.
-- Automatic updated Flake via GitHub Actions
+- Fast & Automatic updates via GitHub Actions
-- Integrated browser update checks are disabled
+- Browser update checks are disabled by default
 - The default twilight version is reliable and reproducible

 ## Installation

-> [!CAUTION]
-> The **twilight** package is not the official from [zen-browser/desktop](https://github.com/zen-browser/desktop).
-As you can
-> check in their [releases page](https://github.com/zen-browser/desktop/releases), there is only one Twilight version of the browser,
-> that's because there's only one tag available for that browser version, it means that every release replace the other, deleting the
-> artifacts that we referenced once and normally this happens everyday so the package we aim to create won't achieve the goal to be really
-> reproducible, for that reason we created a workaround to create releases and copy the artifacts from their repository in order to keep
-> alive indefinitely.
-If you don't trust about this method we're using or that the artifacts won't be infected will malware by the
-> repository owner or something else(I don't know, anything!), you can use the **twilight-official** package or simply keep yourself with **beta**.

 Just add it to your NixOS `flake.nix` or home-manager: